E-RYT 200, RYT 500, YACEP, RCYT

 And, as Schuyler Bailer (trans athlete and advocate) says on his website, "just because a task is hard doesn't mean you shouldn't do it."
 Also go check out Schuyler's webpage on pronouns for some awesome tips on how to practice using a new pronoun for someone.

-If you are cisgender (meaning the sex you were assigned at birth matches the gender you feel that you are), then chances are maybe you haven't spent a ton of time thinking about your gender, so this might not seem like such a big deal.
-But trans* people think about it ALLTHE TIME.
+If you are cisgender (meaning the sex you were assigned at birth matches the gender you feel that you are), then chances are maybe you haven't spent a ton of time thinking about your gender, so these things might not seem like such a big deal.
+You might not think too much about getting your words right.
+You might not try too hard, especially when the person is not around.
+But trans* people have spent A TON of time thinking about their gender.
+We think about gender ALL THE TIME.
 Constantly.
-In every interaction, with every choice, they think about it.
-Our culture has gender so deeply ingrained into it that we don't even notice it.
+In every interaction, with every choice, we think about it.
+We hear it, every time, when you say the wrong pronoun, even if we don't say anything.
+I promise we hear it, even if you think we didn't- even if you didn't hear it.
+It is like a punch in the gut- there is no way we missed it.
+Our culture has gender so deeply ingrained into it that if you've never had to examine it, you don't even notice it.
 You might think those little pronoun mistakes don't matter, but they MATTER, they add up.
 They're like little cuts that get deeper and deeper and deeper.
 So please try, just try, and if you make a mistake, just apologize and move on.
 Being seen, and recognized, for who you really are- having people look at you and see who you REALLY ARE- that is, I will truly tell you- THE BEST FEELING.
 For months, when I first came out, anytime anyone got my gender correct (called me "sir", or referred to me as "him" or "handsome" in passing) it stuck with me for days- literally that person made me feel good for DAYS.
 Be that person.

 But you look like a girl at work!

-From TransEtiquette101- "Do not assume that just because you know us in one way, that we are able to, or choose to, live that way in every other part of our lives.
-Some of us express our gender in different ways in different parts of our lives.
-For example, we may not be able to find work as the gender we truly are.
-Or we may only find peace by living some of the time in a more masculine gender and some of the time as more feminine."
 TO "PASS" *(i e , be read as, or look like) a man, I have to flatten my chest.
-This is done by wearing what is called a "Binder".
-This is exactly what it sounds like; it binds my female chest.
-I wear it every day, EXCEPT, when I am at work, because I work in a gym.
-It is not safe to wear a binder while working out- to my ribs, my ability to breathe, and to my ability to sweat properly.
-The fitness industry expects form-fitting clothes that show off the body, which, combined with my female body parts, make it hard for me to look as 'male' at work as I do the rest of the time.
-My body "gives me away".
+This is done by wearing what is called a "Binder"- a SUPER tight undershirt that flattens breast tissue for people who don't want to have breasts.
+(If that sounds uncomfortable, YES it really really is! but not as uncomfortable as having body parts that aren't right).
+I wear it every day, EXCEPT, when I am sleeping or at work, because I work in a gym.
+It is not safe to wear a binder while working out- it can restrict the ability to take deep breathes, the ability to sweat properly, and the ability of the ribs to move the way they need to properly- all things that are really important for my job as a fitness instructor.
+The fitness industry expects form-fitting clothes that show off the body, which, combined with my female body parts, make it hard for me to look as 'male' at work as I do the rest of the time, so, my body "betrays me" at work...

-And, also.... this is just my situation.
-There are a million other scenarios and reasons - family, cost, etc etc etc.. why trans* people might present in a variety of ways.
+And this is just my situation.
+There are a million possible scenarios and reasons- family, cost, etc etc...why trans* people might present in a variety of ways.

 Are you going to transition?

 Transition can mean LOTS of things.
-Someone can transition socially, medically (hormonal replacement therapy), surgically, and/or legally (think name changes and birth certificates).
+Someone can transition socially, medically, surgically, and/or legally (think name changes and birth certificates).
 Transition, especially medical and surgical, can take months or years.
 It does not happen overnight.
 No type of transition is easy, or simple.

 I began socially transitioning first, by presenting and living full time as male.
 First at home, then to my extended family, then out in public, then finally at my job.
-My job was the last place I socially transitioned, because I work in a gym and it was really intimidating for me.
+My job at the gym was the last place I socially transitioned, because honestly I was really intimidated.
+It is hard to put yourself in such a vulnerable position over and over, every day.

-Regarding other types of transition- As it was said in this article on MarketWatch , asking about a transgender person's surgical status is "essentially asking them to describe their genitals to you".
+Regarding surgical transition- as it was said in this article on MarketWatch , asking about a transgender person's surgical status is "essentially asking them to describe their genitals to you".
 Yeah... its super personal.
-I know it seems like a natural question but it's really personal.
-There are lots of surgeries that can be done to make outside appearances match the inside gender feeling.
-Facial contouring, implants, hysterectomies, etc...
-The decision to do these things is incredibly unique to each transgender person and many things go into making these decisions.
+I know it might seem like a natural thing to ask** (see the next question) but it's REALLY personal.

-It's important to remember that the decision to transition in ANY way is completely personal and unique to every trans person.
+It's important to remember that the decision to transition in ANY of these ways is completely personal and unique to every trans person.
 Everyone has their own path.
 Some transgender people choose to transition in medical ways and some do not.
 Passing (being read correctly as the gender that they are) is very important to some people, and not to others.
-It's also really important to understand that transition doesn't happen with one operation so please don't ask if we've had or are having "the surgery**".
-There are many ways of transitioning, medical, surgical, and social, and legal, and all of them are incredibly personal choices.

 **Are you going to/have you had "the surgery"?*

 I don't always know what people mean when they ask me this.
 Sometimes they clarify and say "gender reassignment surgery".
 This term is misleading.
 There is no "single surgery" that "reassigns" someones gender.
-There are many surgeries one can have to change their physical body.
+As mentioned above, there are many surgeries one can have to change their physical body.
 There is no "one fix".

 I just got used to using "they/them" for you and now I have to call you "he"?
 What??!